How are market prices calculated in Divly?

 Divly supports all major fiat currencies across the globe.
 We fetch our rates using open exchange rates which provides consistent and reliable exchange rate data.

 There are many very small cryptocurrencies that are so unheard of that no pricing aggregator will ever collect market price data.
 In these cases it becomes very hard for Divly to assess what the real market price is.
-In these cases Divly provides a warning called Missing Price Information that flags this transaction to the user.
-You can then input your own market price manually by editing the transactions Value in local currency.

 There are a few cases where the price may need to be rectified manually: